New York energy law

 New York energy law is the statutory, regulatory, and common law of the state of New York concerning the policy, conservation, taxation, and utilities involved in energy.
-Secondary sources have also influenced the law of energy in the Empire State.
+Secondary sources have also influenced energy law in New York.

 The myriad legal issues concerning hydrofracking in New York has in the 2010s spawned a new body of legal authority with primary authorities such as case law, statutes, and zoning regulations, as well as secondary sources such as law review and newspaper articles, for this rapidly changing field of law.

 Energy Law (Consolidated Laws)

 The New York Consolidated Laws includes a statutory code called the "Energy Law".
 Under New York law, "energy" and "energy resources" are defined as:

 The N.Y.
 Energy Law became effective on July 26, 1976 as Chapter 17-A of the Consolidated Laws.
 The 1970s was a period of tremendous expansion of both federal and state laws concerning energy.

 This code is divided into these articles, which are not sequential: